 9. French Fancy

 This chateau is truly a work of patisserie.
-This castle is complete with two toned towers and is anything but petit.
+This castle is complete with two-toned towers and is anything but petite.

 In fact, it is a monstrous work of art fit to house a king.

 Now even the house shape has been sacrificed here in favor of a suspension bridge.